kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/bookinfo-canary.md

 description: 'How to manage canary release of microservices using Istio platform'
 ---

-[Istio](https://istio.io/)，as a open source service mesh, provides powerful traffic management which makes canary release of a microservice possible. **Canary release** provides canary rollouts, and staged rollouts with percentage-based traffic splits.
+[Istio](https://istio.io/)，as an open source service mesh, provides powerful traffic management which makes canary release of a microservice possible. **Canary release** provides canary rollouts, and staged rollouts with percentage-based traffic splits.

 > The following paragragh is from [Istio](https://istio.io/docs/concepts/traffic-management/) official website.